-22For the US, Guvenen et al. (2017) estimate a U-shaped exposure of individual earnings to (aggregate) GDP growth, which is rising in the top tail, above the 99th percentile of earnings.
+3.2.2 Effects on Household Wealth: The Portfolio Composition Channel which is rising in the top tail, above the 99th percentile of earnings.
 For European countries, the Global Income Dynamics Project provides very recent detailed evidence.
-For France, Italy and Spain the dispersion of residual one-year earnings changes is particularly large in the bottom tail of the permanent income distribution, with little evidence of increased dispersion in the top tail (see Kramarz et al., 2021, Hoffmann et al., 2021, and Arellano et al., 2021).
-For Germany the distribution is U-shaped, also rising above the 90th percentile of permanent income (see Drechsel-Grau et al., 2021).
-In section 3.2.3 we consider a parametrization for which monetary policy stimulates financial income in line with our estimates from aggregate data.
+For France, Italy and Spain the dispersion of residual one-year earnings changes is particularly large in the bottom tail of the permanent income distribution, with little evidence of increased dispersion in the top tail (see Kramarz et al., 2022, Hoffmann et al., 2022, and Arellano et al., 2022).
+For Germany the distribution is U-shaped, also rising above the 90th percentile of permanent income (see Drechsel-Grau et al., 2022).